SomoneL/SOC-Honeynet-in-Azure/README.md

 ![Screenshot 2024-06-24 130215](https://github.com/UdoWilliams/Azure-Honeynet-Soc/assets/148285991/1d15c9b1-b81f-431a-af12-0eede8d07312)

 # Summary
-In this project, I set up a small honeynet within Microsoft Azure, directing logs to a Log Analytics Workspace for detailed analysis.
-Microsoft Sentinel played a critical role in generating alerts and managing incidents based on these logs.
-Initially, I evaluated metrics in an insecure environment, followed by promptly implementing security controls.
-Subsequent assessments demonstrated a significant decrease in security events and incidents, underscoring the effectiveness of these measures.
+In this project, I established a small honeynet within Microsoft Azure, routing logs to a Log Analytics Workspace for in-depth analysis.
+Microsoft Sentinel was essential in generating alerts and managing incidents based on the log data.
+I began by assessing metrics in an insecure environment, then quickly implemented security controls.
+Follow-up evaluations showed a marked reduction in security events and incidents, highlighting the effectiveness of these measures.

-It's important to note that to simulate a typical workday scenario, I expedited the security remediation of resources within an 8-hour period, rather than leaving virtual machines vulnerable for 24 hours.
-This approach allowed for a realistic evaluation of the security measures' impact within a constrained timeframe.
+It's worth mentioning that to replicate a typical workday scenario, I accelerated the security remediation of resources within an 8-hour period, instead of leaving the virtual machines exposed for 24 hours.
+This approach enabled a realistic assessment of the security measures' effectiveness within a limited timeframe.

 # KQL Queries